For my mother

 from their undereye and I knew

-they were at peace
+they were at peace.

-remember how we sprinkled
+Remember how we sprinkled

-dandelions on our salad
+dandelions on our salad,

 dug wild carrots and spotted

-strawberries along the path
+strawberries along the path?

-dirt forever beneath my nails
+Dirt forever beneath my nails,

-raspberry scrapes across my arms
+raspberry scrapes across my arms.

-I would have preferred no other way
+I would have preferred no other way.

-ever a new angle of Nature
+Ever a new angle of our mother

 to witness, to taste